-- b.
-What is the name of the lake formed by this dam? - The lake formed by the dam is Lake Powell. - c.
-What national monument is directly adjacent to the lake? - Grand Staircase-Escalante National Monument is directly adjacent to the lake.
+b.
+What is the name of the lake formed by this dam?

+The lake formed by the dam is Lake Powell.

+c.
+What national monument is directly adjacent to the lake?

+Grand Staircase-Escalante National Monument is directly adjacent to the lake.
 Students might also say Rainbow Bridge National Monument.
-Both are acceptable. - d.
-What national park is downstream from the dam? - Grand Canyon National Park is downstream of the dam. - e.
+Both are acceptable.

+d.
+What national park is downstream from the dam?

+Grand Canyon National Park is downstream of the dam.

+e.
 What states/countries does the Colorado River flow through upstream of the dam?
-Below the dam? - Upstream: The Colorado River starts in Colorado, flows through Utah and into Arizona.
+Below the dam?

+Upstream: The Colorado River starts in Colorado, flows through Utah and into Arizona.
 Downstream: The Colorado River flows through Arizona, then along the Arizona border with Nevada and California, and into Mexico.

-If students list New Mexico and Wyoming, they are covering the Colorado River watershed (otherwise known as the basic).
-The Colorado River does not flow through those states, but its tributaries (the Green and Little Colorado) do.
-This could indicate that a map is not being consulted carefully. - f.
+f.
 Where did the Colorado River historically enter the ocean?
-(The river does not make it to the ocean anymore because all the water has been removed for irrigation along the way.) - It historically entered the ocean in the Gulf of California (Pacific Ocean in Mexico).
+(The river does not make it to the ocean anymore because all the water has been removed for irrigation along the way.)

+It historically entered the ocean in the Gulf of California (Pacific Ocean).